 Why Is Land So Cheap On Anderson Island (WA)?

 A friend of mine from high school called me the other day and said he was looking to buy some land to build a house.
-He said he got a deal on a kit at Home Depot (which I didn’t know they sold but it turns out, they do!) and needed a place to build it.
+He said he’d scored a deal on a home kit from Home Depot (which I didn’t even know was a thing—but apparently it is!) and now needed a place to build it.

-He said he wanted to live near Seattle so he and his wife can go into the city whenever they want but far enough away to avoid crime and some of the other things that cause people to hate Seattle.
-I said, “I’ve lived here for years; I understand completely!”
+He said he wanted to live near Seattle so he and his wife could get into the city when they felt like it, but far enough away to avoid the crime, noise, and other things that have made people start looking elsewhere.
+I said, “I’ve lived here for years—I get it completely!”

-He’s a computer programmer who works remotely, so being on an island wouldn’t be too inconvenient since he’ll never have to go into the office.
-After some research, he found out that plots of land on Anderson Island are a lot cheaper than he had expected.
+He’s a remote-working programmer, so being on an island wouldn’t be an issue since he never needs to commute.
+After some research, he discovered that land on Anderson Island was way cheaper than he expected.

-As a big believer in the philosophy of “if it seems too good to be true, it probably is”, he wanted to know what was wrong with Anderson Island that would make land so cheap.
-High crime?
-Bad weather?
+As a firm believer in the phrase “if it seems too good to be true, it probably is,” he asked me what the catch was.
+Was it crime?
+Terrible weather?

 About Anderson Island

-Anderson is the southernmost island in Puget Sound and is part of Pierce County.
-It has a population of just over 1,000 residents, although there are a fair number of houses owned by “snowbirds” or people who use them as summer homes before going south for the winter.
+Anderson Island is the southernmost island in Puget Sound and part of Pierce County.
+It’s home to just over 1,000 full-time residents, though many houses belong to seasonal snowbirds who spend their summers here and head south for the winter.

 Anderson Island Location Map

-The only way to access the island is by private boat or a 20-minute ride on the Pierce County Ferry System from the city of Steilacoom, which is on the eastern shores of Puget Sound and is just a few miles west of Lakewood.
+The only way to access the island is by private boat or via a 20-minute ride on the Pierce County Ferry from the city of Steilacoom, just west of Lakewood.

-It has been a popular retirement destination for over 60 years and the average age on the island is 54 years old.
-This is significantly higher than the average statewide of approximately 37 years old!
+Anderson has been a popular retirement destination since the 1960s, and the demographics reflect that—the average age on the island is 54, well above the Washington state average of around 37.

 Reason #1: The Ferry